Pedestrian killed in hit-and-run near Green Lake

-Detectives were investigating the fatal crash that occurred Sunday night.
+Detectives were investigating the fatal incident that occurred Sunday night.

 Authorities say a pedestrian is dead following a hit-and-run Sunday night near Green Lake.